 HIV-2 infected individuals should not be monitored by viral load but by assessing CD4 count.

-- COVID vaccination is not advisable to PLHIV as they are already immune-compromised.
+- COVID vaccination is not advisable for PLHIV as they are already immune-compromised.

 FACT: For PLHIV, COVID-19 vaccines carry the same benefits as they carry to all individuals and communities that is the prevention of severe disease due to SARS-CoV-2 and potentially reduced transmission of the SARS-CoV-2 virus.
 The COVID-19 vaccines authorized by regulators significantly reduce the risk of severe disease and death from COVID in PLHIV.